-Maintenance schedule Required action Typical frequency Remove litter and debris Monthly (or as required) Cut the grass - public areas Monthly (during growing season) Cut the meadow grass Haif yearly (spring, before nesting season, and autumn Maintenance schedule Regular maintenance Occasional maintenance inspect marginal and bankside vegetation and remove nulsance plants (for first 3 years) Monthly (at start, then as required) inspect inlets, outlets, banksides, structures, pipework etc for evidence of blockage and/or physical damage Monthly Inspect water body for signs of poor water quality Monthly (May - October) Regular maintenance Inspect slit accumulation rates in any forebay and in main body of the pond and establish appropriate removal frequencies; undertake contamination testing once some build-up has occurred, to inform management and disposal options Half yearly Check any mechanical devices eg penstocks Haif yearly Hand cut submerged and emergent aquatic plants (at minimum of 0.1 m above pond base; include max 25% of pond surface) Annually Remove 25% of bank vegetation from water's edge to a minimum of 1 m above water level Annually Tidy all dead growth (scrub clearance) before start of growing season (Note: tree maintenance is usually part of overall landscape management contract) Annually Remove sediment from any forebay.
+Maintenance schedule Required action Typical frequency Remove litter and debris Monthly (or as required) Cut the grass - public areas Monthly (during growing season) Cut the meadow grass Haif yearly (spring, before nesting season, and autumn inspect marginal and bankside vegetation and remove nuisance plants (for first 3 years) Monthly (at start, then as required) inspect inlets, outlets, banksides, structures, pipework etc for evidence of blockage and/or physical damage Monthly Inspect water body for signs of poor water quality Monthly (May - October) Regular maintenance Inspect silt accumulation rates in any forebay and in main body of the pond and establish appropriate removal frequencies; undertake contamination testing once some build-up has occurred, to inform management and disposal options Haif yearly Check any mechanical devices eg penstocks Half yearly Hand cut submerged and emergent aquatic plants (at minimum of 0.1 m above pond base; include max 25% of pond surface) Annually Remove 25% of bank vegetation from water's edge to a minimum of 1 m above water level Annually Tidy all dead growth (scrub clearance) before start of growing season (Note: tree maintenance is usually part of overall landscape management contract) Annually Remove sediment from any forebay.
 Every 1-5 years, or as required Remove sediment and planting from one quadrant of the main body of ponds without sediment forebays.
-Every 5 years, or as require Occasional maintenance Remove sediment from the main body of big ponds when pool volume is reduced by 20% With effective pre-treatmenthis will only be required rarely, eg every 25-50 years.
-Repair erosion or other damage As required Replant, where necessary As required Remedial actions Aerate pond when signs of eutrophication are detected As required Realign rip-rap or repair other damage As required Repair / rehabilitate inlets, outlets and overflows.
+Every 5 years, or as require Occasional maintenance asional maintenance Remove sediment from the main body of big ponds when pool volume is reduced by 20% Repair erosion or other damage As required Replant, where necessary As required Remedial actions Aerate pond when signs of eutrophication are detected As required Realign rip-rap or repair other damage As required Repair / rehabilitate inlets, outlets and overflows.
 As required